Wesselmast/CloudWatcher/README.md

 It is currently only available on Windows, we're looking into porting to MacOS and Linux too.

+# Download

+Navigate to the releases tab in this repository and click on the CloudWatcherInstaller.exe file of the latest release.

 # Getting Started

 Using the tool is quite trivial, you will see a few sliders,